 You could also say that you differentiate yourself from others by

 You could also say that you’re someone who is motivated by challenges.
 This way, the person listening to your answer knows that you will do whatever it takes to get the job done no matter what obstacles are in the way.

-Using the personal brand statement examples above are a great start that you can then personalize.
+Using the personal brand statement examples above is a great start that you can then personalize.

 Where to Put Your Personal Brand Statement?